hendrikp/Plugin_SDK/readme.md

   * integers defintions begin with n/d/i
   * floats and doubles defintions begin with f
   * rest not defined
+* Macros in capitals and word seperated by _
 * Dont use RTTI
 * Everything should be in a namespace
 * Use tools/stylecode.bat before committing changes